julietday422/Tanzanian_Well_Status_Prediction/README.md

 If we set aside the initial observation of the sheer number of non-functional wells, there is a pattern that is discernable.
 Boreholes and shallow wells have more functional wells than not.
 Wells associated with the surface such as rivers and springs tend to have more non-functioning wells.

-we next looked at the functional status of wells categorized by "Water Quality".
+We next looked at the functional status of wells categorized by "Water Quality".
 ![Functional Status vs Water Quality](Images/water_quality_v2.png)
 The vast majority of wells have water classified as "soft" and more of these are non-functional than functional.
 Given the large number of "soft" data points as compared to the rest, it is not immediately clear that the functional status is a result of the water quality or other factors such as lack of maintenance.

 For the last of our technical comparison charts we looked at the functional status of wells categorized by "Waterpoint Type".
 Waterpoint Type refers to the mechanism by which water leaving the well is utilized such as handpump or communal standpipe.